-If you think of luxury interiors, the name Candy & Candy is likely to be near the top of your list.
+If you think of luxury interior design, the name Candy & Candy is likely to be near the top of your list.
 And regardless of your opinion, few can lay claim to having reinvented interior design like Nick and Christian Candy have.

 The brothers have produced some of the most envy-inducing addresses across the globe.
 Usually with a feature’s list to match.

 Driven by the pursuit of perfection, Candy and Candy continue to create some of the finest properties available.
 Known for their attention to even the tiniest of detail, the brothers have become world famous for their style of interior design.

 The Candy brothers’ venture started as an elaborate experiment in the mid-nineties.
 After university, the brothers had moved to London to work in Advertising and Accountancy.